InseeFr/sugoi-api/docs/realm-configuration.md

 ### Generic UserStorage properties

-Those are optional properties to set on a userstorage :
+Those are optional properties to set on a userstorage.
+If the property is not set at the userstorage level, the corresponding realm property will be used as default if set.

 | Key                                                                          |                                                                                                             Description                                                                                                              |
 | ---------------------------------------------------------------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |